pulzze/autoflow-documentation/docs/ids/action-string-to-integer/description.md

-The This Action returns integer that string is parsed a binary into a integer.
+This Action returns integer that string is parsed a binary into a integer.

 <br/>